Published September 4th, 2013

 Weddings can be expensive, especially when every one of the couple’s single friends invites a plus one.
-Check and double check your invitation to see if you are able to bring a guest.
-You will likely see a … and Guest” on the address of your invitation.
+Check and double-check your invitation to see if you are able to bring a guest.
+You will likely see a … and Guest” at the address of your invitation.

 Respect the couple’s plans